EEN421/EEN421.github.io/_posts/2024-01-24-Sentinel-Integrated-RPi-Soil-Sensor.md

 ![](/assets/img/SoilSensor/ReadMe1.jpg)
 <br/>

-> &#128073; [Pro-Tip]...Change the Hostname of the Raspberry Pi in the /etc/hostname file to the name of the plant you're monitoring
+> &#128073; Pro-Tip: Change the Hostname of the Raspberry Pi in the /etc/hostname file to the name of the plant you're monitoring
 <br/><br/>

 # Integration with Microsoft Sentinel